Behind Chem IRLMarch 31, 20264 min read

 Does verification slow down signing up?

-It adds about two minutes to the signup flow — a selfie check and an ID scan, both processed in real time.
+It adds a couple of minutes to the signup flow — a live selfie check, processed in real time.
 We chose the friction deliberately.
-Two minutes once, against a baseline of zero strangers and zero catfishes thereafter, is a trade we're confident is worth it.
+A few minutes once, against a baseline of fewer catfishes thereafter, is a trade we're confident is worth it.
 The alternative is the open-bar version of dating apps.

 N